synesthesiam/rhasspy/README.md

 2. [PyAudio](https://people.csail.mit.edu/hubert/pyaudio/) (wait for silence)
 3. [Pocketsphinx](https://github.com/cmusphinx/pocketsphinx) (speech to text)
 4. [RasaNLU](https://rasa.com/) (intent recognition)
+  * A simple [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) based recognizer is available for testing and low-resource systems

 For problem 5 (fulfilling the speaker's intent), Rhasspy works with Home Assistant's built-in [automation capability](https://www.home-assistant.io/docs/automation/).
 For each intent you define, Rhasspy sends an event to Home Assistant that can be used to do anything Home Assistant can do (toggle switches, call REST services, etc.).
 This means that Rhasspy will do very little out of the box compared to other voice assistants, but there will also be no limits to what can be done.